There

 not

-shine bright lights drectly into the eyes of animals, especially when
+bright lights directly into the eyes of animals,

 - to